 - 4 2/3 cups (2 pounds) solid vegetable shortening

 Sift dry ingredients together.
 Cut in shortening until mix looks like cornmeal.
 Store at room temperature in a large sealable container like Tupperware.
 Makes 30 cups mix.

-EIGHT-INCH SQUARE GINGERBREAD: 2 cups Master Mix, 1/4 cup sugar, 1 egg, 1/2 cup water, 1/2 cup molasses, 1/2 teaspoon each cinnamon, ginger and ground cloves.
+2 cups Master Mix, 1/4 cup sugar, 1 egg, 1/2 cup water, 1/2 cup molasses, 1/2 teaspoon each cinnamon, ginger and ground cloves.
 Beat egg together with the water and molasses.
 Mix well with dry ingredients until all are incorporated.
-Pour into greased 8-inch square cake pan.
+Pour into a greased 8-inch square cake pan.
 Bake 40 minutes at 350 F.

-Note: You can use Master Mix in any recipe calling for Bisquick, making sure you substitute water where the recipe calls for milk.
+Note: You can use Master Mix in any recipe calling for Bisquick, just be sure to substitute water where the recipe calls for milk.